pepmartinez/cascade-config/README.md

 # cascade-config
-Asynchronous hierarchical config for node.js (env, argv, files, dirs) with inline var substitution
+Asynchronous hierarchical config for node.js (env, argv, files, dirs) with inline var substitution and type conversion

 ## Quick Start
 `cascade-config` works by loading config objects from different sources and merging them together.
 6 types of sources are provided: